bazelbuild/rules_rust/crate_universe/README.md

 ## How to use

+**Note**: `crate_universe` is experimental, and may have breaking API changes at any time.
+These instructions may also change without notice.

 Find the most up-to-date `crate_universe` release at https://github.com/bazelbuild/rules_rust/releases and add the `crate_universe_defaults.bzl` file to your workspace (eg `./3rdparty/rules_rust/crate_universe_defaults.bzl).